 In case of premature redemption prior to the end of the fund's term, the redemption price will amount to the unit value less a fee of up to 1%.
+This redemption fee will be credited to the fund assets.
 No redemption fee will be charged at the end of the fund's term / for the fund's liquidation.